LLNL/scr/doc/rst/users/integration.rst

 to determine whether SCR has a previous checkpoint loaded.
 If there is a checkpoint available, the application can call :code:`SCR_Start_restart` to tell SCR that it is initiating a restart operation.

 The application must call :code:`SCR_Route_file` to determine the full path and file name to each of its files that it will read during the restart.
 The calling process can specify either an absolute or relative path in its input file name.
 If given a relative path, SCR internally prepends the current working directory at the point when :code:`SCR_Route_file()` is called.
 The fully resolved path must be located somewhere within the prefix directory and it must correspond to a file associated with the particular checkpoint name that SCR returned in :code:`SCR_Start_restart`.

-After the application reads in its checkpoint files, it must call :code:`SCR_Complete_restart` to indicate that it has completed reading its checkpoint files.
+After the application reads its checkpoint files, it must call :code:`SCR_Complete_restart` to indicate that it has completed reading its checkpoint files.
-If any process fails to read its checkpoint files, then :code:`SCR_Complete_restart` will indicate failure on all processes and SCR prepares the next most recent checkpoint if one is available.
+If any process fails to read its checkpoint files, :code:`SCR_Complete_restart` returns something other than :code:`SCR_SUCCESS` on all processes and SCR prepares the next most recent checkpoint if one is available.
 The application can try again with another call to :code:`SCR_Have_restart`.

-Note: For backwards compatibility, the application can provide just a file name in :code:`SCR_Route_file` during restart, even if the combination of the current working directory and the provided file name do not specify the correct path on the parallel file system.
+For backwards compatibility, the application can provide just a file name in :code:`SCR_Route_file` during restart, even if the combination of the current working directory and the provided file name do not specify the correct path on the parallel file system.
 This usage is deprecated, and it may be not be supported in future releases.